 Simple enough advice, right?
 Air filters keep the engine healthy by keeping dirt and dust from getting inside.
 Remember that while the engine burns just one gallon of gas, it cycles through 10,000 gallons of air in that time.
 Air filters are important.
 Put a fresh filter in (and be sure to oil a foam filter if you have it).

 3. Check The Spark Plug

 Give the spark plug a quick check to make sure it's not fouled and is in good condition.
-Check the gap as well to make sure it's still the right condition.
+Check the gap as well to make sure it's still in the right condition.
 Adjust or replace accordingly.

 4. What To Do With The Fuel?

-There are a couple schools of thought on what to do about fuel already in the equipment before it is stored.
+There are a couple of schools of thought on what to do about fuel already in the equipment before it is stored.